 As a young girl, I was expected to smile, comply and “be nice.”
 This meant it was definitely not okay to “hurt someone’s feelings.”

 My feelings?
-Well, they didn’t matter much.
+Well, I guess they didn’t matter much.
 At least that was the messaging I received.
 All that seemed to matter was not “making” anyone else unhappy, disappointed, or angry.

-And the guilt!
-You see, as much as I tried to not “make” anyone unhappy, disappointed, or angry, they often were.
-Trying to anticipate other people’s reactions and getting ahead of it ramped up my anxiety and choosing between requests made me crazy.
+As much as I tried not to “make” anyone unhappy, disappointed, or angry—they often were.
+Trying to anticipate other people’s reactions and get ahead of it ramped up my anxiety, and choosing between requests made me crazy.

-I had no idea how to stop the endless pattern of trying to please others at the sake of my own happiness.
-Although I knew it would be a good idea to say “yes” to my own wants and needs now and then, it never felt worth the guilt that would follow.
+I had no idea how to stop the endless pattern of trying to please others at the sake of my own happiness and wellbeing.
+Although I knew it would be a good idea to say “yes” to my own wants and needs, it never felt worth the guilt that would follow.

-Now I’m going to stop here for a moment and say, I know, for sure, that I’m not the only woman on the planet who grew up this way.
+Now I’m going to stop here for a moment and say . . .
+I know, for sure, I’m not the only woman on the planet who grew up this way.

 Unfortunately, I think most of us did.
-The conditioning, often from very well-meaning, loving adults, started early and we took it from there.
+The conditioning, often from well-meaning, loving adults, started early—and then, we took it from there.

-So, if you can relate to any of this and also have trouble saying “no,” here’s what worked for me…
+So, if you can relate to any of this and have trouble saying “no,” here’s what worked for me . . . .

 As I practiced, I tried doing so without explanation or apology, giving up the idea that I needed to gain the other person’s approval to make it “okay.”

-It was my daughter, Marissa’s, senior year of high school, and she was finally coming back after being injured for most of the track season.
-As you might imagine, I was excited (and a little nervous) to see her run again, and I knew it might be the last time I’d see her compete in high school.
+It was my daughter, Marissa’s, senior year of high school, and she was coming back after being injured for most of the track season.
+As you might imagine, I was excited (and a little nervous) for her, and I knew it might be the last time I’d see her compete in high school.

 Well, the night before that meet, I received a call from another team member’s parent.

-She was very direct and said, “I’m putting together a schedule of team parents to volunteer at the concession stand tomorrow.
-You need to pick a time.”
+She was very direct and said, “I’m putting together a schedule of parents to volunteer at the concession stand tomorrow.
+You’ll need to pick a time.”

 She went on.
 “This is a requirement for all the parents.
 It raises funds to support the team, and we all need to do our part.”

-I wanted to tell her that there was no way I would be in that concession stand and miss my daughter’s races.
-I also wanted to say I felt it was rude and presumptuous to call with this type of expectation.
+I wanted to tell her that there was no way in hell I would be in that concession stand and miss my daughter’s races.
+I also wanted to say it was rude and presumptuous to call me the night before a meet with this type of expectation.

 But I didn’t.